ahmadawais/WPGulp/ReadMe.md

 ```

 ### → STEP #3: Installing NodeJS, NPM and Gulp
 You need to have NodeJS & NPM installed.
 If it is installed, skip to installing Gulp.
-Otherwise download [NodeJS](https://nodejs.org/en/download/) and install it.
-After installing NodeJS you can verify the install of both NodeJS and Node Package Manager by typing the following commands.
-This step needs to be followed only once, if you don't have NodeJS installed.
+Otherwise, download [NodeJS](https://nodejs.org/en/download/) and install it.
+After installing NodeJS, you can verify the install of both NodeJS and Node Package Manager by typing the following commands.
+This step needs to be followed only once if you don't have NodeJS installed.
 No need to repeat it ever again.
 ```bash
 node -v
 # Results into v4.2.6